 For Linux, a Debian package viinex-3.1.deb is provided.
-It can be installed on a Debiancompatible operating system with command dpkg -i viinex-3.1.deb
+It can be installed on a Debian-compatible operating system with command viinex 3.4 is installed on Linux as a systemd-compatible service.
+However viinex 3.4 service does not automatically get enabled upon installation; the administrator should do so after viinex 3.4 installation with the command

+'''

+dpkg -i viinex-3.1.deb

+'''

-In contrast with Windows installer, deb-package does not contain predefined configuration files, therefor there's nothing to be configured to install Viinex 3.3 on Linux.
+In contrast with Windows installer, deb-package does not contain predefined configuration files, therefor there's nothing to be configured to install viinex 3.4 on Linux.